 - 5.1 Members of the public are entitled to request information from Glen Oaks Housing Association. - 5.2 All recorded information held by Glen Oaks Housing Association falling within the functions set out in 'Scope' above, is subject to the requirements of the FOISA.
-The type of information which may be requested can be paper or electronic and may include draft documents, agendas, minutes, emails, diaries or handwritten notes. - Association to confirm or deny whether it holds the information and if it does hold it, to provide the information so long as an exemption does not apply.
+The type of information which may be requested can be paper or electronic and may include draft documents, agendas, minutes, emails, diaries or handwritten notes. - 5.3 Where a valid request is received, there is a duty on Glen Oaks Housing Association to confirm or deny whether it holds the information and if it does hold it, to provide the information so long as an exemption does not apply.
 If information has been requested but is not held, Glen Oaks Housing Association will inform the applicant of this.
 In exceptional cases Glen Oaks Housing Association may not be able to either confirm or deny if the information requested is held, for example where the request is for personal information of a person other than the requester.

-if a requester is unclear, Glen Oaks Housing Association will ask for clarification as soon as possible to enable us to proceed with considering the request.
+5.4 if a requester is unclear, Glen Oaks Housing Association will ask for clarification as soon as possible to enable us to proceed with considering the request.
 Glen Oaks Housing Association will provide advice and assistance to help people make requests under the FOISA.
 We will aim to acknowledge requests for information within five working days of receipt.
 Glen Oaks Housing Association aims to respond to all requests promptly and in any event within 20 working days following receipt of a valid request.
 The applicant will be informed if it is not possible to comply with this timescale and will be given an indication of when the response is likely to be provided.